-1. ADN students who have been out of the LTC program for two semesters after completing the first year of the program may be eligible to enter the second year of the ADN program on a space available basis.
-(Also see Licensed Practical Nurse/Paramedic Bridge to Associate Degree Nurse section under Curriculum at a Glance in this handbook.)

-- 2. All program general education courses and elective credits need to be completed prior to continuing or being readmitted into the program. - 3.
+- ADN students who have been out of the Lakeshore program for two semesters after completing the first year of the program may be eligible to enter the second year of the ADN program on a space available basis.
+(Also see Licensed Practical Nurse/Paramedic Bridge to Associate Degree Nurse section under Curriculum at a Glance in this handbook.) - 2.
+All program general education courses must be completed prior to continuing or being readmitted into the program. - 3.
 The student must successfully complete the PN NCLEX or Paramedic license to demonstrate their current competency prior to the priority enrollment deadline for term 4. - 4.
-Students need to contact the program counselor to communicate their intent to continue or be admitted/readmitted to the program.
-The program counselor will verify the student's ability to progress in the program based on the LTC student handbook progression policy and will develop a program plan for entry into the nursing courses. - 5.
+Students need to contact the academic counselor to communicate their intent to continue or be admitted/readmitted to the program.
+The academic counselor will verify the student's ability to progress in the program based on the Lakeshore student handbook progression policy and will develop a program plan for entry into the nursing courses. - 5.
 Students must complete two courses prior to entering 3rd semester clinical courses: - a.
 Nsg: Bridge to ADN Skills 10-543-120 - b.
 ADN Bridge Clinical 10-543-121 - 6.
-If students are not successful in these support courses, they will not be granted ability to progress in the second year of the ADN program. - 7.
+If students are unsuccessful in these courses, they will not be granted ability to progress in the second year of the ADN program. - 7.
 Students enter bridge and third semester courses on a space available basis.